Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Experiment

-We study the model generalization ability to validate that our SMUDLP indeed learns transferable features, not simply memorizing training samples.
-To this end, we apply the models trained on SCARED to the Hamlyn dataset for evaluation without any fine-tuning.
-The test frames are resized to $320 \times 256$ pixels.
-As presented in Table~\ref{table2}, the superior results indicate that our SMUDLP generalizes well across different patients and cameras.
-Fig.~\ref{Fig13} (b) shows the generalization performance on RMSE at different clipped depth values.
+We investigate the generalization ability to verify that our model indeed learns transferable features, rather than simply memorizing training samples.
+To this end, we apply the models trained on SCARED to the Hamlyn and SERV-CT datasets for evaluation without any fine-tuning.
+The frames are resized to $320 \times 256$ pixels.
+As presented in Table~\ref{table2} and Table~\ref{table8}, the superior results indicate that our model generalizes well across different patients and cameras.
+It is worth mentioning that although the stereo pairs used on the SERV-CT dataset have significantly different relative poses from the video frames for training, our model achieves good results (Table~\ref{table8}).